-The research and experimental design for this article were done by Rommer Misoles, Galdo Lloyd, Debbie Grace, and myself.
+The research and experimental design for this article were done by Rommer Misoles, Galdo Lloyd, Debbie Grace, and Raven Cagulang.
 The aforementioned researchers discovered no studies using banana peel sludge as a source of bioelectricity but found that its mineral content consists primarily of potassium, manganese, sodium, calcium, and iron, which can be used to produce electrical charges.
 Therefore, they hypothesized that there would be a relationship between electrical current and volume of banana sludge.
-Our team postulated that with more banana sludge, there would be a higher voltage and current output in a given MFC than if there were little to no banana sludge.
+The team postulated that with more banana sludge, there would be a higher voltage and current output in a given MFC than if there were little to no banana sludge.

 How Did We Test Banana Peel Sludge?

 The processes and testing were conducted during the month of September in 2019.
 The experiment was conducted in the Science Laboratory of Daniel R. Aguinaldo National High School (DRANHS) in Matina, Davao City.